 Biographical drama starring Roque Valero, focusing on the period in Simon Bolivar's life (from May 1815 until 1816) when he was exiled in Jamaica.
 The film, produced in collaboration with other international film companies including Cuba's ICAIC studio, explores the experience of the human being behind the heroic myth of the Latin American independence hero.

-Armando, a wealthy middle-aged man, becomes involved with Elder, a young man from a street gang.
+middle-aged man, becomes involved with Elder, a young man from a

 Historical drama, made as a Venezuelan-Colombian joint production, which won awards in Sydney and Sao Paulo.
 At the end of the 80's, by the creeks of the Arauca river, near the Colombian-Venezuelan border, two men survived the brutality of a shooting in which 14 of their mates were killed.
 They claimed to be mere fishermen, but the Venezuelan army accused them to be guerrilla fighters, intimidating them in every possible way and even attempting to remove them from the cell where they were guarded by a policeman.
 Their neighbours prevented their transfer, but the pressure they faced to give in and submit the official version was overwhelming.